Felteng/f1-town-square/README.md

 - To achieve the darker theme every page features shade of woodsmoke as the background. \
 ![Background color](readme-assets/background-hex.png)

-- Furthermore the site incorporates some staple racing colors, such as the very vibrant, scarlet red navigation bar, combined with the white text. \
+- Furthermore the site incorporates some staple racing colors, such as the very vibrant, milano red navigation bar, combined with the white text. \
 ![Navbar colors](readme-assets/navbar-hex.png)

 - Most element borders feature 1 of 2 different shades an olive haze color which aims to provide an organic looking seperation of content. \